- What Is PERT?

 What Is PERT?

-PERT, or the Program Evaluation and Review Technique, is used by project managers to create realistic schedules and coordinate tasks or activities.
-It can also be applied to tracking tasks to know if they’re progressing as planned or not.
+PERT, or the Program Evaluation and Review Technique, is used by project managers to create realistic schedules by coordinating activities and estimating time durations.

 What Is a PERT Chart?

 ProjectManager.com makes harnessing your PERT chart simple.
-Sign up for a free trial today and make dynamic project schedules that are easy to edit and update in real time as your team completes their tasks.
+Sign up for a free trial today and make dynamic project schedules that update in real time as your team completes their tasks.

 PERT is often used along with the critical path method (CPM), which is a network analysis that discerns which tasks and activities must be completed to deliver a successful project.
 They’re used together when planning costs, scheduling resources and controlling a project to keep it on schedule.
 When combined, they result in a more conservative view of the duration of tasks and activities.

 While the PERT asks for the most likely, the optimistic and pessimistic durations of a task, the CPM asks similar questions—only phrased slightly differently.
-The CPM creates a “best guess” in terms of estimating duration by coming up with a three-point analysis of the best, most likely and worst-case scenario.
+CPM uses a single time estimate for each task and focuses on the analysis of the duration task sequences to estimate the total time required to complete a project.

 Why Use a PERT Chart?

 The PERT chart is used to estimate the minimum amount of time that will be needed to close a project.
-This is done by examining the breakdown of the project and the connections between tasks, which helps determine the amount of risk inherent in the project.
+This is done by examining the breakdown of the project, estimating the duration of each activity, the dependencies between them and the order in which they must be completed.

 Simplify Complex Projects